SeleniumHQ/selenium/py/docs/source/index.rst

     python setup.py install

-Note: both of the methods described above install `selenium` as a system-wide package  That will require administrative/root access to their machine.
-You may consider using a `virtualenv <http://www.virtualenv.org/>`_ to create isolated Python environments instead.
+Note: You may want to consider using `virtualenv <http://www.virtualenv.org/>`_ to create isolated Python environments.

 Drivers
 =======